lisagorewitdecker/AI-Accessibility-WordPress-Plugin/README.md

 # AI-Accessibility-WordPress-Plugin
-AI Accessibility Plugin For and Wordpress, based on the Google Chronw extension.
+AI Accessibility Plugin For and Wordpress, based on the Google Chrone extension.
+Inorporates Google Gemini.
+Dowload the zip file.
+Navigate to The Plugin sextion of your WordPress site and manually upload the fully functional "AI Accessability WordPreiillss Plugin" cluck the install button and it activates.
+GO to your WordPrwsss site homepage and you will see the starburst icthexzon.
+Click it and the plugin loads some really unique features.